We've Got Your St. Patrick's Day Song Playlist Covered With These Irish Tunes

-Bob Geldof may be best known for writing charity singles like Band Aid's "Do They Know It's Christmas?" and putting on mega-concerts like Live Aid, but before all that he was a member of the Irish band the Boomtown rats.
-The legend has it that this song was inspired by a school shooting in 1979.
+Bob Geldof may be best known for writing charity singles like Band Aid's "Do They Know It's Christmas?" and putting on mega-concerts like Live Aid, but before all that he was a member of the Irish band the Boomtown Rats.
+Legend has it that this song was inspired by a school shooting in 1979.
 When asked why she did it, the 16-year-old perpetrator said, "I don't like Mondays."

 It sounds like a cliché, but "Riverdance" still holds the record for the most weeks in the No. 1 spot on the Irish Singles Chart.
-It's holding steady at 18 weeks — the closest competitor, at 15 weeks, is "Despacito."
+It's holding steady at 18 weeks — the closest competitor, which topped off 15 weeks, is "Despacito."